Hierarchical Modeling in Ecology

 - They represent a principled approach to statistical modeling where, instead of doing relatively brain-free

-curve-fitting exercises, you think about the processes that likely gave raise to your data set and then represent
+curve-fitting exercises, you think about the processes that likely gave rise to your data set and then represent

 them in your model.
 The result is often a more science-based model.
 And the act of hierarchical modeling almost